openproblems-bio/website/content/home/about.md

 Open Problems is hosted on GitHub.
 Benchmarks are evaluated using AWS thanks to generous support from the [Chan Zuckerberg Initiative](https://chanzuckerberg.com/science/).
 Leaderboards are hosted on our [Results](/results) page.
 All code, methods, and leadership is driven by broad input from the scientific community.

+# Who are we?
+We are machine learning scientists, computational biologists, and single-cell data analysts who formalize computational tasks in single-cell analysis and collaborate with molecular biologists to generate benchmarking datasets that challenge methods and method developers to perform ever better.

+Meet the contributors on [our Team page](/team).

 # Join us!

 We'd love for you to get involved.